a-oneil/Indicator-Search/README.md

 ![Home](app/static/images/logo.png)

 ## About
-Indicator Search is a web application and API designed for rapid scanning of indicators (observables found during a security incident) against multiple OSINT sites, based on the input indicator type.
+Indicator Search is a web application and API designed for rapid aggregation of OSINT results, based on the input indicator type.
 Inspired by Intelowl, this project aims to provide a similar tool while utilizing the FastAPI framework.
-Indicator search could deployed among a shared server between security engineers to aid in quick observable lookups as it enables analysts to gather information from various sources in a streamlined manner.

 ### Contributing
 If you're interested in contributing to Indicator Search, feel free to fork this repository, make your improvements, and submit a pull request.
 I welcome any enhancements or bug fixes that can make this tool even more valuable for the security community.